 This is our top pick for anyone looking to get started with a VPN.
 It offers a great mix of speed, reliability, outstanding customer service, and affordability.
 There is a 30-day money-back guarantee, so give it a shot today.

-What to do when your PS4 controller won't connect
+What to do when your PS4 controller doesn't connect

 First, try plugging your DualShock 4 into the PS4 using your USB cable.